Use this garlic butter to make garlic bread or use the butter on seafood, steaks, fish, or vegetables.

 Beat 1/2 cup butter; blend in garlic.
 Spread on bread for garlic bread or use on seafood, fish, or vegetables.

-Make half a recipe of the garlic butter with 4 cloves of crushed garlic.
+Make half a recipe of the garlic butter but use 2 to 4 cloves of crushed garlic.
 Heat the butter and garlic in a saucepan over medium-low heat for about 3 minutes.
 Split a large loaf of crusty bread in half and place it on a baking sheet, cut side up.
 Place the bread under the broiler until it is toasted and golden brown.

 Generously brush the bread with the garlic butter mixture and sprinkle with some chopped fresh parsley, if desired.